 Country of Origin: India

-The Ashta Choornam is an Ayurvedic medicine to help provide relief from indigestion and is used as a gas relief medicine and also a churan for digestion.
+Ashta Choornam is an Ayurvedic medicine to help provide relief from indigestion and is used as a gas relief medicine and also a churan for digestion.
 As the name indicates, it is a combination of eight ingredients.
 It is widely used as a gas relief medicine for adults.
 It is a digestive stimulant that also acts as an appetizer, and carminative.
 It is used in Ayurvedic treatments to help with flatulence treatment and possesses antispasmodic, antioxidant anti-inflammatory, hepato-protective, and anthelmintic properties.
 Though it is primarily an Ayurvedic medicine for digestion problem it also functions to reduce Ama formation making it an ideal supplementary medicine for other disorders that need to reduce Ama.
-It is also good for the treatment of fatty liver disease.

 Trikatu (Piper longum, Piper nigrum, Zingiber officinale)